capacitor-community/fcm/README.md

 ## Notice 🚀

 We're starting fresh under an official org.
-If you were using the previous npm package `capacitor-fcm`, please update your package.json to `@capacitor-community/fcm`.
+If you were using the previous npm package `@capacitor-community/fcm`, please update your package.json to `@capacitor-community/fcm`.
 Check out [changelog](/CHANGELOG.md) for more info.

 ## Installation